 Meanwhile, songs like "End of the Season" and "Lazy Old Sun" help paint a picture miles away from the technicolor dreaming going on throughout most of the rock 'n' roll world at the time.
 This was stately English pop in a not-so-stately era.

-The song the album is most remembered for, and deservedly so, is the eternally beautiful ‘Waterloo Sunset.’
+The song the album is most remembered for, and deservedly so, is the eternally beautiful "Waterloo Sunset."
 Simply one of the finest songs ever written, it unfolds like a mini movie in all of its three minutes, while the haunting melody and flawless performance have made it a true Kinks classic.
-The song has a far deeper connection to their homeland than here in the US, where the track, though a favorite among Kinks diehard, is hardly known stateside.
-Ray Davies recently performed the song at the 2012 Olympics.
+The song has a far deeper connection to their homeland than here in the U.S., where the track, though a favorite among Kinks die-hard fans, is hardly known.

 The group also released a string of songs around the time of the album, some offered as singles, that also stand high in the rankings of Kink-dom.
 "Autumn Almanac," "Mr. Pleasant," "Act Nice and Gentle" and another Dave Davies song, "Susannah's Still Alive," are all perfect pop records, something that came easy for the Kinks.